KatKho/KatKho/README.md

 ## 🚀 My Projects

 - [SpinTasker](https://github.com/KatKho/SpinTasker) - Mar 2024
-  - **Description**: SpinTasker is an engaging React Native app that revolutionizes task management with a 'wheel of fortune' feature.
+  - **Description**: SpinTasker is an engaging React Native app that revolutionizes task management with a unique 'wheel of fortune' feature.
 Users can add, edit, and prioritize tasks, then spin the wheel for a fun way to decide their next task.
 It includes user authentication, calendar integration, and swipe-to-edit/delete functions, combining productivity with a playful approach.
   - **Technologies**: React Native, Firebase (Auth, Firestore), Expo.